This topic describes how you can export a page or web report to an HTML file.

 If you select to export the report to multiple files, select Embedded CSS to embed the cascading style sheet (CSS) in the HTML output; otherwise, Designer generates the .css file individually.

 - Specify whether to generate the report using a relative font size or absolute font size.
 When relative font size is used, you can adjust the font size in the HTML output according to the font size settings in the web browser.

 - Select Run Linked Report if you want to generate the reports that you link with the report (not including the detail reports) in the HTML output.
 If you are only interested in the primary report, leave this option cleared.
 Generating linked reports at the same time, especially when the linked reports contain a large amount of data, causes performance issue.

 - Select Section 508 Compliant Output if you want to generate Section 508 compliant HTML output for the report.
 For more information, see Exporting Reports to Accessible HTML and PDF.

 When you select Section 508 Compliant Output, Designer selects the Use HTML Data Table and Relative Font Size options and disables them automatically.
 The output is Section 508 compliant including HTML data table, accessible attributes, and relative font.

 - In the Directory tab, select Browse to specify the directory where to save the HTML file.
 You can also type the location in the Directory text box manually.

 - If the report contains charts, Designer converts the charts to images in the HTML output.
-You can specify in which image format to convert the charts in the Image Chart tab.
+You can specify the image format to convert the charts in the Image Chart tab.

 - Auto Select